rp2323/data_analysis_portfolio/cary_police_data_project/cpd_readme.md

 4. The most common crime types were larceny and fraud.
 Combined, they accounted for roughly 40% of all incidents, with larceny roughly doubling different types of fraud.

 ## About the Data
 The analysis was based on the [Town of Cary Police Incident dataset](https://data.townofcary.org/explore/dataset/cpd-incidents/export/?disjunctive.crime_category&disjunctive.crime_type&disjunctive.crimeday&disjunctive.district&disjunctive.offensecategory&disjunctive.violentproperty&disjunctive.total_incidents&disjunctive.year&dataChart=eyJxdWVyaWVzIjpbeyJjaGFydHMiOlt7InR5cGUiOiJjb2x1bW4iLCJmdW5jIjoiQ09VTlQiLCJ5QXhpcyI6InRvdGFsX2luY2lkZW50cyIsImNvbG9yIjoiIzJCM0Y1NiIsInNjaWVudGlmaWNEaXNwbGF5Ijp0cnVlfV0sInhBeGlzIjoieWVhciIsIm1heHBvaW50cyI6IiIsInRpbWVzY2FsZSI6IiIsInNvcnQiOiIiLCJzZXJpZXNCcmVha2Rvd25UaW1lc2NhbGUiOiIiLCJjb25maWciOnsiZGF0YXNldCI6ImNwZC1pbmNpZGVudHMiLCJvcHRpb25zIjp7ImRpc2p1bmN0aXZlLmNyaW1lX2NhdGVnb3J5Ijp0cnVlLCJkaXNqdW5jdGl2ZS5jcmltZV90eXBlIjp0cnVlLCJkaXNqdW5jdGl2ZS5jcmltZWRheSI6dHJ1ZSwiZGlzanVuY3RpdmUuZGlzdHJpY3QiOnRydWUsImRpc2p1bmN0aXZlLm9mZmVuc2VjYXRlZ29yeSI6dHJ1ZSwiZGlzanVuY3RpdmUudmlvbGVudHByb3BlcnR5Ijp0cnVlLCJkaXNqdW5jdGl2ZS50b3RhbF9pbmNpZGVudHMiOnRydWUsImRpc2p1bmN0aXZlLnllYXIiOnRydWV9fX1dLCJ0aW1lc2NhbGUiOiIiLCJkaXNwbGF5TGVnZW5kIjp0cnVlLCJhbGlnbk1vbnRoIjp0cnVlfQ%3D%3D).

-Some of the key attributes that the data encompasses are:
+Some of the key attributes of the data:

 * Beginning/end dates and times of each incident
 * Crime category and type (more or less a sub-category)
-* Geographical coordinates.
+* Geographical coordinates
-* A column devoted to the UCR (uniform crime reporting) code.
+* A column devoted to the UCR (uniform crime reporting) code
 <sub>*The FBI’s Uniform Crime Reporting Program is intended to standardize crime reporting across jurisdictions to aid in the statistical analysis of crime nationwide.</sub>

 Prior to data cleaning, I created a new table composed of only the columns pertinent to analysis, which was restricted to the three “pre-COVID” years (2017-2019) and three COVID years (2020-2022).